What Is Cupping And Where Can You Learn In Australia?

 The prices of the course varies from studio to studio.
 Generally it may range between $1000- $2000.

 The Melbourne Institute of Massage Therapy and Myotherapy (MIMT) provides a wide range of massage courses to meet any of your requirements including Cupping therapy.
-They offer various such coursed which might be beneficial to you and they include from diploma course to advance and post graduate courses.
+They offer various such courses which might be beneficial to you and they include from diploma courses to advanced and postgraduate courses.

-Australian Institute of Fitness’ Diploma of Remedial Massage offers this kind of course in Australia giving graduates the opportunity to work as a Remedial Massage Therapist across a range of industries from professional sport to rehabilitation.
+Australian Institute of Fitness’ Diploma of Remedial Massage offers this kind of course in Australia allowing graduates to work as Remedial Massage Therapists across a range of industries from professional sports to rehabilitation.
 You can call them at 1300 669 669 or enquire here to know more about the course.

 Here are more of the training centres where you can learn cupping: